KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch/content/overview/features.md

 #### Scale Settings

-As the scale settings consist of five different units, it used to be difficulte to enter big numbers into the "max" and "min" field.
+As the scale settings consist of five different units, it used to be difficult to enter big numbers into the "max" and "min" field.

-The settings are now split into two rows which leaves enough room for the parameters to be adjustet without the space restrictions.
+The settings are now split into two rows which leaves enough room for the parameters to be adjusted without the space restrictions.

 Scale settings are now being saved on the browser side.
 It must be kept in mind that if the browser / workstation is switched or KOLIBRI Cloud is opened in an incognito window the settings will be reset to the default value.
 Furthermore, the scale settings do not distinguish between devices.